Signs That BurgerFi Is Seriously Struggling

 With BurgerFi's stock plummeting by over 10% in the wake of purchasing Anthony's, one New York investor filed a class action complaint.
 This alleged that BurgerFi "overstated the effectiveness of its acquisition and growth strategies" and "misrepresented to investors the purported benefits of Anthony's acquisition" (via WPTV), to which BurgerFi insisted that the lawsuit's claims were entirely without merit.

-The team behind BurgerFi has changed dramatically in the past few years.
+Every company undergoes some degree of staff turnover.
+However, the team behind BurgerFi has undergone some dramatic changes over the years.
 The biggest shift happened in May 2023 when its Chief Executive Officer, Ian H. Baines, announced his retirement.
 Instead of taking any kind of severance, it was revealed that he would stick around for another 12 months as a consultant, with Carl J. Bachmann — who'd previously overseen massive growth at rival chain Smashburger — unveiled as his replacement.

-Later that year, celebrity chef Martha Stewart quietly stepped down from BurgerFi's board of directors.
+That same year, celebrity chef Martha Stewart quietly stepped down from BurgerFi's board of directors.
 She'd previously taken the job in 2021 and served as head of the board's Product and Innovation Committee, serving as a major voice in the launch of its vegan burger.
 Other directors started dropping like flies not long after.
-Four people resigned within two weeks in late August and early September 2024, including Andrew Taub, managing director of the private equity firm that sold Anthony's Coal Fired Pizza & Wings to BurgerFi.
+Four people scrambled to resign within a matter of weeks in August and early September 2024.
+This included Andrew Taub, managing director of the private equity firm that sold Anthony's Coal Fired Pizza & Wings to BurgerFi.

 Its international expansion was a flop